dnwhte/Umbraco.MultipleStartNodes/README.md

     /umbraco/backoffice/umbracoapi/content/postcopy
     /umbraco/backoffice/umbracoapi/media/postmove

+Throw an error if the user doesn't have access to the location they're trying to move/copy a node into.

 Remove inaccessible ancestors from the node's path - this prevents the tree from reloading every time a node is requested.

 ---